averageflow/godmt/CONTRIBUTING.md

 * Email me personally at jjbigorra@gmail.com

-#### **Do you want to contribute to the Rails documentation?**
+#### **Do you want to contribute to the GoDMT documentation?**

 GoDMT is a volunteer effort.
-We encourage you to pitch in and join the team!
+We encourage you to pitch in and join the team and improve the wiki too!

 Thanks! :heart: :heart: :heart:

-Rails Team